vmware/versatile-data-kit/CONTRIBUTING.md

 Also, reach out to the community - through Slack or mail to discuss your idea.
 We are happy to help.

 ## Coding Standard
-The Versatile Data Kit coding standard can be found [here](https://github.com/vmware/versatile-data-kit/wiki/Coding-Standard).
+The Versatile Data Kit Coding Standard can be found [here](https://github.com/vmware/versatile-data-kit/wiki/Coding-Standard).

 # How to submit and merge